Immanuel-C/IWindow/docs/src/WindowClass.md

 The window class is where the magic happens.
 The window class as the name suggests is the class that is reponsible for creating the window on your screen.

-This is what the window class .h file looks like
+This is what the window class .h file looks like (with some stuff taken out).

 ```cpp
 namespace IWindow {